bradleytaunt/btxx.org/posts/nfs-multiple-websites.md

 ## Go Live

-Now include your website files in the proper domain sub folders on the server and you're done.
+Include your website files in the proper domain sub folders on the server and you're done.
 Now you have a single point of entry for all your personal/project websites under one NearlyFreeSpeech "site".
 You also get to keep some extra coin in your wallet, since this will only cost you a fixed rate of $0.05 a day!